shasuruvalli/mslearn-synapse/Instructions/Labs/10-Synapse-purview.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
-While you are waiting, review the [What is Azure Synapse Link for SQL?](https://docs.microsoft.com/azure/synapse-analytics/synapse-link/sql-synapse-link-overview) article in the Azure Synapse Analytics documentation.
+While you are waiting, review the [What's available in the Microsoft Purview governance portal?](https://docs.microsoft.com/azure/purview/overview) article in the Microsoft Purview documentation.

+## Catalog Azure Synapse Analytics data assets

+With Microsoft Purview, you can catalog data assets across your data estate - including data sources in an Azure Synapse Workspace.
+The workspace you deployed using a script includes a data lake (in an Azure Data Lake Storage Gen2 account), a serverless database, and a data warehouse in a dedicated SQL pool.

+### Configure access permissions for Microsoft Purview

+Microsoft Purview is configured to use a managed identity.
+In order to catalog data assets, this managed identity account must have access to the Azure Synapse Analytics workspace and any SQL databases it contains.

+1. In the [Azure portal](https://portal.azure.com), browse to the **dp000-*xxxxxxx*** resource group that was created by the setup script and view the resources that it created.
+These include:
+    - A storage account with a name similar to **datalake*xxxxxxx***.
+    - A Microsoft Purview account with a name similar to **purview*xxxxxxx***.
+    - A dedicated SQL pool with a name similar to **sql*xxxxxxx***.
+    - A Synapse workspace with a name similar to **synapse*xxxxxxx***.